#Korsov

 “If it makes you uncomfortable, Miss Starkov, I’ll stop.”

 “T-Thank you.”
 She stared at the bed of moonflowers nearby.
 “It’s beautiful here.
 I haven’t been to this part of the palace before.
-All the flowers… the vegetables... the colors and the scents… it seems so unreal."
+All the flowers

 Funny.
-The general said the exact same thing just months ago.
+The General said the exact same thing just months ago.

-“That is, if I can,” she mumbles, making you give her a sympathetic look.
+“That is, if I can,” she mumbled, making you give her a sympathetic look.
 A young girl with the weight of the world on her shoulders.
 She reminded you of yourself when you were young—long, long ago.

 Aleksander is laser-focused on Alina for a long while, working to gain her trust and persuade her to join his cause—to use her powers for Ravka.
 All the while, he barely has time to think about the other matters, including his unfinished conversation with you.
-Additionally, every time he managed to get a glimpse of you, you just seemed to get away and escape.
+Plus, every time he managed to get a glimpse of you, you just seemed to get away and escape.

 His frustration slowly builds.
 He can’t help but wonder what was going through your mind—you truly were hiding something from him.
 And despite his busy schedule with the Sun Summoner, the General can’t shake the feeling that the conversation you both left unfinished is important.
 He quietly resolves to talk to you to clear things up as it was nagging the hell out of him.